 World Environment Day 2025: Green Future Is Happening, Blockchaincloudmining Is Becoming A Pioneer In Sustainable Finance

-London, United Kingdom, June 04, 2025 (GLOBE NEWSWIRE) -- On June 5, 2025, World Environment Day arrived as scheduled.
+On June 5, 2025, World Environment Day arrived as scheduled.
 This day is no longer just an echo of environmental protection slogans, but a mirror for all walks of life to re-examine ecological responsibility and sustainable development.
-On World Environment Day hosted by South Korea this year, the theme "Beat Plastic Pollution" proposed by the United Nations Environment Program has aroused global heated discussions, and green transformation is becoming an era proposition that companies must respond to.
+On World Environment Day hosted by South Korea this year, the theme“Beat Plastic Pollution” proposed by the United Nations Environment Program has aroused global heated discussions, and green transformation is becoming an era proposition that companies must respond to.

 Starting from environmental responsibility: the green revolution of crypto mining is brewing